FIFA 08

 Commentary comes from Sky Sports' Martin Tyler and Andy Gray on next generation consoles.
-However, ITV Sport's Clive Tyldesley partners Gray on current generation consoles, and the PC version of the game.
+However, ITV Sport's Clive Tyldesley partners Gray on the then current generation consoles, and the PC version of the game.
 On the Nintendo DS version of the game, Tyldesley commentates solo.
-It also marks the first time the GameCube has been excluded from the FIFA lineup since FIFA 2001 and the first the original Xbox and Game Boy Advance has been excluded from the FIFA lineup since FIFA Football 2002.
+It also marked the first time the GameCube has been excluded from the FIFA lineup since FIFA 2001 and the first time the original Xbox and Game Boy Advance has been excluded from the FIFA lineup since FIFA Football 2002.

 The tagline for the game is "Can You FIFA 08?".
 The theme song is "Sketches (20 Something Life)" by La Rocca, from the album The Truth.

 New features

 New features that were not in FIFA 07 include "Be a Pro Mode", where the player plays as only one player (the player can be changed) throughout the entire match.
 However, this mode is not available for goalkeepers.

-New features for the PlayStation 3 and Xbox 360 include cooperative online play and a change of controls, which features the right stick as a way of selecting which player is to be on defense.
+New features for the PlayStation 3 and Xbox 360 included cooperative online play and a change of controls, which features the right stick as a way of selecting which player is to be on defense.
 However, this control setting can be changed back to the FIFA 07 configuration as well as other preset control configurations.
 In addition, the online mode has a new addition with interactive leagues, where players choose a league, a team, and play against real-life opponents.
 While not an entirely new feature, FIFA 08 includes new trick moves that can be used by using the right analog stick, which were, for the most part, absent in FIFA 07.
 In general, the speed of game also has decreased in FIFA 08.

-In the PS2 version of the game, two new features were added.
+In the PlayStation 2 version of the game, two new features were added.
 The first being goalkeeper AI, which meant when in a one-on-one situation with a forward and goalkeeper, one could push the right analog stick and have complete control of the goalkeeper.
 The second of these was when taking a free kick you were able to push the R3 (right stick) to lock the position of the ball, while you used the stick to determine exactly where you wanted the free kick to go.
-These were two features that have not been used in any FIFA games since, although many users and fans have expressed their feelings to see both or one make a welcome return.
+These were two features that have not been used in any FIFA games since, although many users and fans have requested them.

 Manager Mode

-The Manager Mode on 08 has few enhancements from its predecessor, however, some of the new features include the chance to schedule training on certain dates, via the manager's calendar, and the option to play up to four pre-season friendlies.
+The Manager Mode on FIFA 08 has few enhancements from its predecessor.
+Some of the new features include the chance to schedule training on certain dates, via the manager's calendar, and the option to play up to four pre-season friendlies.

 Leagues and teams

 FIFA 08 includes 621 licensed teams, 43 national teams, with 30 leagues and more than 15,000 licensed players.
+It is the first game in the series to feature the League of Ireland.
 Several teams from other leagues also appear in a "Rest of World" category.
 Of the 621 teams that comprise the game, 29 appear unlicensed, 13 of them being national teams.